Easy Sourdough Discard Blueberry Buckle Recipe

 Sourdough Blueberry Buckle

-4. In the bowl of an electric mixer with the paddle attachment, cream 3/4 c sugar (158g) and 1/4 c softened butter (57g) until it is light and fluffy.
+3. In the bowl of an electric mixer with the paddle attachment, cream the sugar and softened butter until it is light and fluffy.

-7. Add the wet ingredients to the stand mixer and mix on low speed for about a minute, stopping to occasionally scrape the bottom and the sides of the bowl so that everything is incorporated.
+6. Add the wet ingredients to the stand mixer and mix on low speed for about a minute, stopping to occasionally scrape the bottom and the sides of the bowl.

-8. Add the dry ingredients to the wet ingredients, half a cup at a time while mixing on low speed.
+7. Add the dry ingredients to the wet ingredients, half a cup at a time while mixing on low speed.
 Be sure not to over-mix the batter.
+Stop mixing once the flour is just incorporated.

-9. In a large bowl, pour 1-2 T flour over the 2 c fresh or frozen blueberries (300g).
-You shouldn't need much flour, just enough to coat the blueberries.
-Mix with a wooden spoon until they are evenly coated.
+8. In a large bowl, pour the remaining flour over the fresh or frozen blueberries.
+Mix with a wooden spoon until the blueberries are evenly coated with flour.

-10. Scoop half of the batter into the prepared pan and spread smoothly.
-Pour 1 cup of blueberries on top of the batter.
+9. Scoop half of the batter into the prepared pan and spread smoothly with an offset spatula.
+Pour half of the blueberries on top of the batter.
 Place the remaining batter on top and spread evenly.
 Add the remaining blueberries on top of the cake.

-12. Place your pan into the preheated oven and bake until the 45-50 minute mark or until golden brown.
-Double-check that it is fully baked with the toothpick test.
-If the toothpick comes out clean, it is done baking.
+11. Place your pan into the preheated oven and bake until the 45-50 minute mark or until golden brown and a toothpick placed in the center comes out clean.

-14. Once it is just warm to the touch, slice it up in wedges or squares and display them on your favorite serving plate!
+13. Once it is just warm to the touch, slice it up in wedges or squares and display them on your favorite serving plate.
+Enjoy!

 Notes